We are beginning to slow down with only one more group scheduled. But there is still time for you to come before the end of the month.

 We are getting a wonderful Spring snow storm.
 It has been very dry, so the moisture is very welcome.
 It is slowing down the process of getting things cleaned up and ready to open, but still should be ready for the two teacher open houses April 25 and 27.
 The spring newsletter is ready to mail and the Special Events are being planned.

 We got four baby chicks last week and the turkeys should arrive tomorrow.
-They will join the baby calf that is about a month old.
-We are working with an intern from Colorado State University this winter.
-One project is helping with some grant writing for the restroom funding.
-She is also writing a children's tour guide and working on an agricultural history time line.
+They will join the baby calf that is about a month old. |

 Archives